signaldetect/paranormal/README.md

-Paranormal is a simple C++ micro-framework for programming a business logic of applications and prototyping games.
+Paranormal is a C++ micro-framework for programming business logic of applications and prototyping games.